jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/Wales-FHIR-Implementation-Guide-v1.1.0/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-Dosage.page.md

 Where a UCUM unit of measure is not defined, use a [SNOMED-CT](http://snomed.info/sct).
 Examples of when a SNOMED-CT unit of measure would typically be used are “tablet”, “capsule” or “ampule”.

 **Recommendation**: Dose is used to specify the quantity of the medication administered and not the strength of the active ingredient.
-This information will be specified on `Medication.ingredient.strength`,
+This information will be specified on `Medication.ingredient.strength`.

 ---